 On February 17, 1899 the village was incorporated as Union City by act of the NC Legislature.
 Dr. Brown immersed himself in real estate development, determined to see the new town grow and prosper.
 He established a drug store in 1899 as an adjunct to his medical practice but eventually that practice became less and less important to him financially.
 He was one of the charter stockholders of the Bank of Fairmont and was a town councilman.
 After numerous fires in the business district, Dr. Brown pressed for a town ordinance requiring that only brick buildings be constructed there, and in 1904 began construction on two buildings to house the J. D. McLean Company.
-He also built and operated a race track in the Ashley Heights area of Fairmont.

 In the May 6, 1915 Robesonian, Brown was described this way: "He is president of the Bank of Fairmont, the Robeson County Tobacco Warehouse, the Robeson County Medical Society; vice president of the Pittman Drug Co., Peoples Tobacco Warehouse Co., and is in some way connected with the following other business enterprises of Fairmont and South Robeson: Brown & Stubbs, real estate dealers and developers of land; Brown & Floyd Development Co.; Brown & Jones, real estate dealers; Brown & Brown, real estate and land developers; Brown & Surles, real estate dealers."

 No aspect of real estate development eluded his eye.
 In June, 1907 he had one of his properties surveyed and lots laid out for a new cemetery on the Orrum highway.
 Within two weeks he was selling lots.
 Nothing escaped his attention.